Assad regime deliberately targeted journalist Marie Colvin, sister says

 Colvin is asking for compensation for lost earnings, grief compensation and punitive damages.

+Cat Colvin's lawyers say the rocket attack on Colvin's location was deliberate.
 "The regime meticulously planned and carried out this rocket attack on the media center," Scott Gilmore, a lead lawyer in the case, told Amanpour.

 They acknowledge that getting money from the Assad regime is unlikely, but they hope that their case can help establish evidence of a "chain of command" to be used in a possible future war crimes trial.